What Is Matcha? Everything You Need To Know

 Tips for Preparing Matcha Tea

-- Use a bamboo whisk (if available).
+- Use a bamboo whisk, if available.
 Many high-quality brands sell a whisk with matcha as part of a beginner’s package.
 Using the bamboo whisk is what gives the frothy, foamy texture.
 Unfortunately, this can’t be achieved if using a wire whisk.

 - Make sure you allow the boiling water to cool for a few minutes before pouring it over the matcha paste.
 The delicate matcha will burn if you pour boiling hot water over the matcha paste.